Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

 * UML diagram generated from the code by automated tools.
 * Working game implementation, which has to be rules compliant.
 * Source code of the implementation.
-* Source code of unity tests.
+* Source code of unit tests.

 ## 🚦️ Implemented Functionalities